Banking Bank Reviews

 Monthly maintenance fees None

-ATM access Yes – $0 Cash App fee if you have $300 or more in direct deposits per month ($2.50 fee otherwise, plus any applicable ATM servicer fee)
+ATM access Yes – $0 Cash App fee if you have $300 or more in direct deposits per month and the ATM is in-network ($2.50 fee otherwise, plus any applicable ATM service fee)

 FDIC insured (Cash App account balance) Up to $250,000

-• Cash Card: You can use this Visa debit card anywhere Visa cards are accepted, whether it’s online or in stores.
+• Cash Card: You can use this Visa debit card anywhere Visa cards are accepted.
 Cash Cards are free and offer access to instant discounts, personalized designs, and Cash App Savings.

-• Round Ups: You have the option to use Round Ups to automatically round up your purchases to the nearest dollar, where the extra money is put into your Savings account or invested in stocks or bitcoin.
+• Round Ups: You can use Round Ups to automatically round up your purchases to the nearest dollar.
+The extra money is then put into your Savings account or invested in stocks or bitcoin.

 • Direct deposit: You can receive your paycheck up to two days early when you take advantage of direct deposit with Cash App.

-• ATM access: Withdraw money from any ATM.
-To avoid Cash App ATM fees, use in-network ATMs and have direct deposits of at least $300 per month.
+• ATM access: You can withdraw money from any ATM.
+To avoid Cash App ATM fees, use in-network ATMs and have monthly direct deposits of at least $300.

 • FDIC insurance: With a Cash Card, your Cash Balance receives up to $250,000 FDIC insurance.

 • Gift cards: Send and receive gift cards from popular retailers through Cash App.
 You can use your Cash Balance to send gift cards.
 If you have a Cash Card, you can convert gift card balances of $10 or below to cash.
-There are no fees to send and receive gift cards with Cash App.
+There are no fees for sending and receiving gift cards with Cash App.

 • Investing: Cash App allows you to buy stocks and bitcoin.